udacity/falcon/README.md

 ## Developing Falcon or Installing from Source

+- setuptools
+- pytest

 1. `git clone https://github.com/udacity/falcon`
 2. `cd falcon`
 3. `pip install requirements.txt`
 4. `python setup.py install`
 5. `python setup.py test`

 The final two commands (python `setup.py`) will build and install a command line program called `falcon` onto your machine, make `falcon` available on your $PATH, and test `falcon` to ensure it works.
 Assuming all goes well, you can begin authoring programming quizzes wherever and whenever your heart desires :sparkling_heart:!
-Seriously, you don’t even need to venture into this repository anymore... unless Falcon changes, and you have to re-build it :wink:.
+Seriously, you don't even need to venture into this repository anymore... unless Falcon changes, and you have to re-build it :wink:.

 ## Maintainers